-Integrity is defined as the quality of being honest and having strong principles.
+Integrity is quality of being honest and having strong principles.
 People with integrity have their “moral compass” pointing due North.
-They understand that actions have consequences and that doing something “bad” results in an unideal situation.
+They understand that actions have consequences and don’t neglect or take advantage of others for their own benefit.

 What happens when the people you hire lack integrity?

-Theft, lying, drug use, chronic absenteeism, and a disruptive workplace are some of the few consequences of hiring unethical people.
-Employees who behave badly take a constant toll on your organization in terms of turnover costs, workplace efficiencies, profitability and more.
+Theft, lying, drug use, chronic absenteeism, and a disruptive workplace to name a few.
+Employees who behave badly take a constant toll on your organization in terms of turnover costs, workplace efficiency, morale, profitability, and more.

+Hiring even a few unethical employees can be extremely damaging for your company, and interviews alone aren’t not enough to identify red flags that lead to unethical behavior.
 The Society for Human Resources Management (SHRM) and CareerBuilder have found that an alarming 53-58% of job applicants misrepresent themselves in resumes and interviews.
-They also discovered that this occurs most in the Finance, Hospitality, IT, Healthcare, and Retail industries.
-Once these employees are hired, bad behavior can run the gamut.
+They also discovered that this occurs most in the finance, hospitality, IT, healthcare, and retail industries.

 Common side effects of hiring unethical employees include:

 - Abusing company property